 Bad weather can kill your camera quicker than you’d like to think.
 Weather sealing varies from camera to camera so make sure to read the instructions carefully.
 But generally speaking, it means that the camera is dust, sand and rain “resistant”.
 For me, it’s always been an essential feature as I just want to focus on taking shots, not the 2 drops of rain on my lens.

 Swapping a mirror out for an electronic viewfinder doesn’t come for free.
-As a result, they generally have a lower battery life than their canon Eos DSLR counterparts.
+As a result, they generally have lower battery life than their canon Eos SLR counterparts.
 I recommend keeping at least 3 batteries on you if you’re out shooting.
-One for now, one for later and one more just in case there’s a problem, or something amazing happens.
+One, for now, one for later and one more just in case there’s a problem, or something amazing happens.

 Some modern mirrorless cameras come with in-camera image stabilisation.
 If you don’t have image stabilised lenses, this is essential.
 Otherwise, you’ll be forced to use a tripod, or shoot at high shutter speeds.
 For video, some sort of stabilisation is absolutely necessary.